Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 State Museum of Georgian Folk Songs and Instruments.
 Many instruments including bagpipes, accordions and mechanical players.
 Takes a special tour to hear the music.
 I counted 8 staff, probably more than they get visitors in a day.
 Opens at 11.
 GEL 3

 Kartlis Deda.
-This is a massive statue of a woman in historic Georgian dress on the hill above old Tbilisi just north of the fortress.
+This is a massive statue of a woman in a historic Georgian dress on the hill above old Tbilisi just north of the fortress.
 The views from here are some of the best in the city.
-The Mother of Georgia is a symbol of Tbilisi – the housewife ready to take a sword in her hand and do battle against enemies along side her husband and sons.
+The Mother of Georgia is a symbol of Tbilisi – the housewife ready to take a sword in her hand and do battle against enemies alongside her husband and sons.
 Accessed by road.

 Museum of Illusions.
 Many clever pictures, mirrors and puzzles, all a lot of fun, but explanations were needed to get the most from them.
 GEL 13

 Great Synagogue of Tbilisi.
 Built in 1904-11 by Akhaltsekhi Jews, it is in a grand 3-story brick building with a menorah on the gable.
-Photos of the inside are in the David Baazov Musuem.
+Photos of the inside are in the David Baazov Museum.
 It was uncertain if it was ever open to the public.
-No hours are posted but a man with no English indicated 5pm.
-Photographs of the interior are in the below museum showing a gallery and 3 sections of pews.Image result for Great Synagogue of TbilisiImage result for Great Synagogue of Tbilisi
+No hours are posted but a man with no English indicated 5 pm.
+Photographs of the interior are in below museum showing a gallery and 3 sections of pews.

 David Baazov Museum of History of the Jews of Georgia.
-There has been a centuries old peaceful relationship between Georgia and Jews.
+There has been a centuries-old peaceful relationship between Georgia and Jews.
 They have a common historical and cultural area as Jews arrived in the 8th century BC, after 586 BC, 2nd century BC to the 1st century AD, 6th-7th centuries, the 10th century and 19th -20th century.
 After King Nebuchadnezzar invaded Jerusalem, the Hebrews came to Kartli and then Mtskheta.
 When Vespasian destroyed Jerusalem, they also came to Mtskheta.

 There has apparently never been anti-Semitism in Georgia, The Georgian Bagrationis kings were descendants of the Jewish kings David-Solomon and Joseph.
 Georgians were involved in saving Jews from Russian pogroms at the beginning of the 20th century and in WWII.